Rocky Balboa: Personal life

 Balboa resides in Philadelphia, Pennsylvania, and married Adriana "Adrian" Pennino in 1976.
 They were married for 26 years.
 The two have a son, Robert Balboa Jr., who unlike his father goes by Robert.

 After Adrian's death in 2002, Rocky and his brother-in-law Paulie lived together for a short time, then Paulie moved in with an unnamed girlfriend.
 Now living completely alone again, Rocky cannot come to terms with present-day living and constantly thinks about the past.
 With the help of Paulie and reunited long-time acquaintance Marie, Rocky begins to move on with his life and in the process restores his relationship with his only child, Robert.
 Rocky's relationship with Marie is established as platonic in the film, but a hint of romantic interest is revealed with a kiss on the lips the night before the last fight of his life.

 Shortly after, Paulie passes away and Rocky's relationship with his son becomes strained due to Robert distancing himself from any contact with him, leaving him alone again.
 A few years later, he meets Adonis Creed, the illegitimate son of his old friend, Apollo Creed, who asks him to come train him.
 After initially declining to, Rocky agreed and the two would have a father-son relationship.
-Eventually, Rocky learns he's been diagnosed with cancer and turns down treatment, seeing it as a chance to be reunited with his loved ones, although Adonis convinces him to keep fighting and decides to take treatment, saving him.
+Eventually, Rocky learns he has been diagnosed with cancer and turns down treatment, seeing it as a chance to be reunited with his loved ones, although Adonis convinces him to keep fighting and change his decision about treatment, which Rocky does, saving him.
 When Adonis's wife, Bianca, gave birth to a daughter, Rocky was named her godfather.

 For years, Rocky attempted to reestablish contact with his estranged son, Robert, but never went through with it.
 However, after helping Adonis conquer Viktor Drago, Rocky decides to visit his son in Vancouver where they finally begin to reconcile and meets his grandson, Logan, who bears a striking resemblance to Adrian.